kervi/kervi/_doc/getstarted.rst

     kervi create application myapp "My first app" --single_file_app

-Multi file application
+Multi process/file application
 -----------------------

-If you are planning to build a robot or home automation system it is recommanded to create a normal Kervi application.
+If you are planning to build a robot or home automation system it is recommended to create a normal Kervi application.
 Such an application consists of several files and the Kervi framework is able to spread the load on all the cores on your board.

 To create a full kervi application write the following command in the terminal::